 There is little reason to dwell on the importance of keeping your tank safe from corrosion, it’s a more marketable and cheaper alternative compared to replacing a tank every fiscal year, it’s as simple as that.
 That is not to mention the obvious need to meet up to regulatory standards while holding a firm grip over product volume by protecting against the perceived inevitable leaks that is a common expectation when dealing with fluids.
 Although, unlike our predecessors, we have the choice between continual replacement and where knowledge has evolved to: corrosion prevention, a case of Ethanol (the inhibitor against greenhouse gases and carbon fuels now introduced in most fuels) is brought forward.
 However, due to its very pronounced influence on corrosion, the time between replacements has drastically been reduced.
 In that, the choice of approach seems to have been made for us.

-No, the issue worth discussing is the type of corrosion prevention method to be adopted.
+No, the issue worth discussing is the type of industrial corrosion prevention method to be adopted.
 Corrosion under insulation in particular, a failure in fortification against water infiltration when pipelines are used, has long been a source of concern.
 The sheer average of possibility of losing product or having emergency down-times because of corrosion related issues is staggering and treacherous.
 Treacherous in the sense that these issues can occur but allowed to foster until the eventual failure of the tank or the occasional inspection is scheduled.
 Unfortunately, both dealing with the eventual consequences of CUI and CUI inspections are pricey procedures.

 Fortuitously, tank owners can easily dodge this bullet by making slight tweaks in their choice corrosion techniques.
 Also, by making these changes, they can exponentially improve the service life of the tanks and pipes, ensure safety, eliminate downtime and maintenance costs.